Tencent/tgfx/README.md

 ## Support Us

-If you find TGFX is helpful, please give us a **Star**.
+If you find tgfx is helpful, please give us a **Star**.
 We sincerely appreciate your support :)

 ## License